ckcherry23/ckcherry23/README.md

 ## ✉️ Find me on:

-Feel free to connect with me if you have any interesting projects we can work on together!
+Feel free to connect with me if you have any interesting projects you would like me to be a part of!

 <p align="center">
  <a href="https://ckcherry23.github.io/" target="_blank" rel="noopener noreferrer"> <img src="https://icon-library.com/images/65b3db429c_64716.png" title="Personal Website" alt="Personal Website" height="40" style="vertical-align:top; margin:4px"></a>